SX-Aurora/nlcpy/doc/source/reference/jit/advanced.rst

         >>> ve_lib = nlcpy.jit.CustomVELibrary(code=c_src)

-    If you specify ``cflags`` argument, it is necessary to add the including path that can be retrieved from :func:`nlcpy.get_include`.
+    If you specify ``cflags`` argument, it is necessary to include the header file path that can be retrieved from :func:`nlcpy.get_include`.

 * **Getting the function symbol**